Skip to Specimen Lab

 Mistakes lawyers will make with Claude Design.

-Six I've watched happen already in attorney Slacks this month.
+Six I've already watched happen in attorney Slacks this month.
+A few link out to the longer write-up on AI for Lawyers, my parent hub.

 Generating a case-study carousel.